gcxchange-gcechange/react-all-communities/README.md

 ## Features

-This web part lists the current user's Office 365 groups with links to the  group's SharePoint site.
+This web part lists all of the group sites created in the SharePoint site.

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/react-my-groups" />